Does Guernsey have a depositor compensation scheme?

 Guernsey-incorporated subsidiary banks must meet the Finance Sector Code of Corporate Governance.
 The Code does not cover Guernsey branches of foreign-domiciled companies.

 The Commission sets limits on the up-streaming of assets to the parent bank or other group entities.
-This policy is explained further in the Commission's Guidance Note on Up-Streaming.
+This is set out in the Banking Supervision (Large Exposures) Rules and Guidance, 2021.

 The Commission's approach to outsourcing is explained in the Outsourcing Risk Guidance Note for Banks.

 The Commission is the licensing authority under the Banking Supervision (Bailiwick of Guernsey) Law, 2020.
 This Law sets minimum criteria for licensing which the Commission must be satisfied are met prior to the granting of a licence.
 Prospective banking licence applicants should contact the Commission at an early stage to discuss application requirements.

 Most banks in Guernsey are either wealth management banks or banks serving the local finance sector.
 However, there are also banks serving the local retail market - current accounts, mortgages, etc. All banks in Guernsey are part of wider banking groups.